IrSg/Angular-Starter/README.md

 #Routing with the Angular Router

 # Discussed June 19, 2020
--why Angular
+why Angular
--AngularJS v Angular
+AngularJS v Angular
--what a framework does
+what a framework does
--basic structure of Angular
+basic structure of Angular
 -setting up an Angular app
 -inserting typescript variables
 -changing typescript variables (with "this")